 (at around 1h 16 mins) In the chase scene where The Joker is firing a bazooka at the police car Harvey Dent is in, on the side of the truck The Joker is driving, the letter "S" has been painted on ahead of the word "Laughter", which is already imprinted on the truck, making the word "Slaughter".

 (at around 45 mins) At the fund raising party, Bruce remarks about Harvey's previous campaign slogan "I believe in Harvey Dent".
-He then says, "Look at that face", which turns out to be ironic, since Harvey later becomes a gruesome Two-Face villain that is hard to look at.
+He then says, "Look at that face", which turns out to be ironic, since Harvey later becomes the gruesome villain Two-Face, who is hard to look at.

 (at around 55 mins) Batman overhears a call between The Joker and the 911 operator, where The Joker says "Eighth and Orchard.
 You'll find Harvey Dent there (believed to be missing at the time)."
 Batman finds two dead men, one named Patrick Harvey.
 The other was Richard Dent, who was a Hall of Fame NFL player for the Chicago Bears, with much of this movie being shot in Chicago.

-Aaron Eckhart as Harvey Dent/Two Face is the only American actor to portray a main villain in Christopher Nolan's Dark Knight trilogy.
+Aaron Eckhart as Harvey Dent/Two-Face is the only American actor to portray a main villain in Christopher Nolan's Dark Knight trilogy.
 Liam Neeson (Ra's al Ghul) and Cillian Murphy(Scarecrow) are Irish, Heath Ledger(The Joker) was Australian, Tom Hardy(Bane) is English, and Marion Cotillard(Talia al Ghul) is French.
-Anne Hathaway plays Catwoman and is American, but she is portrayed mostly as a protagonist in The Dark Knight Rises.
+Anne Hathaway plays Catwoman and is American, but she is portrayed mostly as a protagonist in The Dark Knight Rises (2012).

 (at around 1h 21 mins) Shortly after the truck flip scene, as The Joker walks out of the truck, you can see "Sweet Home Chicago" in the background on a building.